Stephen Gaselee (serjeant-at-law): Life

 Gaselee, eldest son of Sir Stephen Gaselee, was born at 77 Upper Guildford Street, Russell Square, London, on 1 September 1807, and educated at Winchester School.
 He matriculated from Balliol College, Oxford, on 4 June 1824; graduated second class in classics 1828, when he took his B.A. degree; and proceeded M.A. in 1832.
 He was called to the bar at the Inner Temple 16 June 1832, and practised on the home circuit.

 On 2 November 1840 he became a serjeant-at-law, and at the time of his decease was the oldest surviving serjeant.
 He unsuccessfully contested the borough of Portsmouth in the Liberal interest at by-election on 14 March 1855.
 Ten years later, at the 1865 general election, he was elected as Member of Parliament (MP) for that borough, but lost his seat at the general election in 1868.

 For many years he was a director of the London and South-Western Railway, was a magistrate for the county of Middlesex, sometimes presided as assistant-judge at the Middlesex sessions, and was treasurer of Serjeants' Inn, in succession to Serjeant James Manning, in 1866.

-He died at 2 Cambridge Square, Hyde Park, London, 20 October 1883.
+He died at 2 Cambridge Square, Hyde Park, London, 20 October 1883 and was buried at Paddington Old Cemetery, Willesden Lane, Kilburn, London.